b3y0nd1xx7/HTB-Writeup/HTB-Writeup.md

 Hi there!

 Brief intro about me;
-I am just a newbie in Infosec Industry and also in doing boxes on Hackthebox.eu.
+I am just a newbie in Infosec Industry, Capture-the-flag and also, in doing boxes on Hackthebox.
-I want to focus on DFIR but also, wanting to learn some pentesting approaches, methodologies and techniques.
+I want to focus on DFIR but also, wants to learn some pentesting approaches, methodologies and techniques.

 Actually this is my first writeup of all the three (3) machines i have owned.

-I hope you will enjoy this and also, please correct me if there are some things i have misunderstood or please do feel to teach me about the concepts because it will help me a lot.
+I hope you will enjoy this and also, please correct me if there are some things that i have misunderstood or please do feel to teach me about the concepts because it will help me a lot.
 Thanks

 ### HTB-Writeup